-The British Council Drives Educational Innovation Through Action Research, Benefiting Educators Worldwide
+The British Council drives educational innovation through Action Research, benefiting educators worldwide

 - The British Council has established itself as a key facilitator of international educational improvement by supporting Action Research as a platform that has delivered tangible progress in schools worldwide.

-- Innovative educator-led research projects have improved teaching and learning in countries such as Pakistan, Egypt, and Colombia, delivering measurable results in schools.
+- Innovative educator-led research projects have improved teaching and learning in countries such as Pakistan, Egypt and Peru, delivering measurable results in schools.

 - An AI-based maths project enhanced students’ understanding and performance.
 80% reported that using digital platforms strengthened their problem-solving skills through active learning and critical thinking.

-AMMAN, Jordan, June 04, 2025 (GLOBE NEWSWIRE) -- Through the Action Research programme, the British Council supports educational improvement worldwide.
-As the UK’s organisation for cultural relations and educational opportunities, it plays a key role in facilitating global progress in education.

-This initiative not only provides educators with funding, mentoring, and resources to implement research findings directly in their classrooms, but also fosters the exchange of best practices among schools and teaching communities.
-Its impact cascades through local forums and Partner School events, reaching school leaders, teachers, ultimately students and has already resulted in tangible improvements in participating schools.
+This initiative not only provides educators with funding, mentoring, and resources to implement research findings directly in their classrooms but also fosters the exchange of best practices among schools and teaching communities.
+Its impact cascades through local forums and Partner Schools events, reaching school leaders, teachers, and ultimately students and has already resulted in tangible improvements in participating schools.

-The British Council Partner Schools’ Action Research programme supported twelve researchers from nine countries: Pakistan, Egypt, Bangladesh, Nigeria, Ghana, Jordan, Zimbabwe, Peru, and Colombia on projects focused on leadership, continuous professional development (CPD), and technology, addressing shared global challenges in education.

-The projects revealed key insights into technology, teacher development, and leadership as drivers of educational improvement.
-Many focused on digital learning, AI, and online platforms, reflecting a keen global interest in technology to support education.
-In Colombia, 80% of students reported that digital tools improved their skills, especially in problem-solving and critical thinking.

-The new publication Action Research for Schools: Global Stories of School Improvement presents these findings and practical solutions to help schools worldwide address similar challenges.
+The new publication Action Research for Schools: Global Stories of School Improvement presents practical solutions to help schools worldwide address similar challenges.

-"Receiving the Action Research grant was a transformative milestone," said Shireen from Al Ridwan School.
-"It enabled me to explore a real classroom challenge and connect with passionate educators globally.
-This sparked a culture of action research across our school, inspiring collective growth as reflective practitioners."

-Ameera Mannaa, Exams Director MENA South, British Council remarked: "We are proud to see Partner Schools driving real educational change.
-The impact is clear: students think critically, teachers grow collaboratively, and schools become hubs of continuous improvement."
+At the British Council, we believe in the power of teacher-led research.
+That's why we support schools in the Action Research programme with guidance, training, and ongoing support to drive impactful projects in classrooms and communities.
+We're proud to have supported Colegio San Andrés in Peru, Saint George's School in Colombia, and many more in the years ahead.

 Building on its success, the British Council has launched the second year of the programme.
 Visit our website to learn more.